michaelmckinsey1/ScaFFold/README.md

 Parameters are set in a `.yml` config file and can be modified by the user.
 See [`ScaFFold/configs/benchmark_default.yml`](ScaFFold/configs/benchmark_default.yml) for the default benchmark configuration.

+### How to perform a scaling study

+See the specifications from [the benchmarking page.](https://software.llnl.gov/benchmarks/14_scaffold/scaffold.html)

 ## How the benchmark works